Introduction to Go Training

 Day One

-Go Language Essentials: Building Blocks Of Effective Code
+Go Language Essentials: Building Blocks of Effective Code

 In this chapter, we will explore the essential components of the Go programming language.
 You will learn how to use the keywords, operators, and delimiters that form the foundation of Go, along with the idiomatic ways to structure your code.
 We will also delve into data structures, including how Go handles default values (zero values) and the characteristics of structs.
 This chapter covers Go’s treatment of strings, UTF-8 encoding, and the different types of string literals.
 Finally, we will examine how to declare variables and constants, and introduce the use of the iota keyword for efficiently handling constant definitions.
 This chapter sets the stage for mastering Go by equipping you with the knowledge of its core language features.